bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 </File>

-For example, to apply tags to a model in your `models/` directory, you would add the following using the `config` property:
+To apply tags to a model in your `models/` directory, add the `config` property similar to the following example:

 <File name='models/model.yml'>